ferroteo/ANN-for-FHR/README.md

 This project was used for an exam in machine learning.

-report file (PDF) contains the complete analysis produced. notebook file (ipynb) contains only the code for creating the neural networks used in the project
+report file (PDF) contains the complete analysis produced.\\
+notebook file (ipynb) contains only the code for creating the neural networks used in the project, which is my contribution.